At a glance

 - Country: UK, the British household cheese sandwich's working middle

-The red word MATURE on an orange supermarket sticker, printed against a colour the British dairy aisle keeps to a strict ladder from yellow at the mild end to deep red at the vintage one, is the trade signal the everyday cheese sandwich is built on.
-The grade fixes the cheese inside a working window.
-A block carrying the MATURE label has typically spent 9 to 15 months in the maturation store by trade convention, enough age for the milk acidity to have tightened and the cure to push forward into the paste, but the paste still slices in clean sheets and bends slightly between the fingers rather than crumbling.
-The household cheese sandwich is built around that working middle where the cheese is loud enough to lead but pliable enough to share the bread with a counter.
+The red word MATURE on an orange supermarket sticker is the British dairy aisle telling you exactly how old the cheese is without printing a number.
+The grade sits inside a working window: a block carrying that label has usually spent 9 to 15 months in the maturation store by trade convention, long enough for the milk acidity to tighten and the cure to push into the paste, but young enough that the paste still slices in clean sheets and bends between the fingers rather than crumbling.
+That texture is why the household cheese sandwich defaults to this rung.
+The cheese is loud enough to lead the bite and pliable enough to share the slice with a pickle.

-The grammar at a Tesco or Sainsbury's chiller is the colour-coded sticker first and the named producer behind it.
-Asking the deli counter at a Waitrose for "a quarter of mature" gets the supermarket grade by default, whatever named producer is on the cabinet that week; asking by producer, Cathedral City, Pilgrims Choice, Davidstow Cornish Cruncher, Wyke Farms, Quickes, gets the named cheese at the producer's chosen age, which may or may not be inside the mature window.
-The experienced household shopper asks both.
-The county printed on the back of the wrap is the third piece of information, with a Somerset block running grassier, a Devon block sweeter, a Cornish block firmer and a touch sharper, all at the same grade.
-"Mature Cheddar with Branston" is the canonical household lunchbox build at the standing pub-board reading.
+The naming at a Tesco or Sainsbury's chiller runs in two layers, and the experienced shopper reads both.
+The colour-coded MATURE sticker is the grade; the producer behind it is the cheese.
+Asking a Waitrose deli counter for "a quarter of mature" gets the supermarket grade by whatever named block is in the cabinet that week, while asking by producer, Cathedral City, Pilgrims Choice, Davidstow Cornish Cruncher, Wyke Farms, Quickes, gets that maker's chosen age, which may or may not fall inside the mature window at all.
+The county on the back of the wrap is the third tell: a Somerset block runs grassier, a Devon block sweeter, a Cornish block firmer and a shade sharper, all at the same grade.

 The Mature Rung on a Recent Retail Ladder

-Cheddar is named for a Somerset village in the Mendip Hills where production of the cheese is recorded from the twelfth century onwards.
-The earliest documentary record of the name appears in a Somerset Pipe Roll for 1170, registering the purchase by Henry II of 10,240 pounds of cheese from the village at a farthing a pound.
-The cheddaring technique, the curd cutting, stacking and turning that the cheese takes its name from, was systematised by the Somerset dairy farmer Joseph Harding at his Marksbury farm across the 1850s and 1860s; the method he codified is the standard one British and overseas dairies still follow today.
+Cheddar is named for a Somerset village in the Mendip Hills where the cheese is recorded from the twelfth century.
+The earliest documentary trace of the name appears in a Somerset Pipe Roll for 1170, an entry logging a royal order under Henry II for 10,240 pounds of it, bought at a farthing each.
+The cheddaring technique, the curd cutting, stacking and turning the cheese takes its name from, was systematised by the Somerset dairy farmer Joseph Harding at his Marksbury farm across the 1850s and 1860s, and the method he codified is the standard British and overseas dairies still follow.